Indo-German Energy Programme – Green Energy Corridors (IGEN-GEC)

-Lead executing agency: Ministry of New and Renewable Energy, Ministry of Power
+Lead executing agency: Ministry of New and Renewable Energy

-- Devising methodology for assessment and enhancing the renewable balancing capability of each state/control area, forecasting of renewable energy generation.
+- Devising methodology for assessment, enhancing the renewable balancing capability of each state/control area and forecasting of renewable energy generation.

 - Designing the Renewable Energy Management Centres (REMCs), identifying their functional mandate and infrastructural requirements.

-- Designing the markets, including ancillary and capacity markets with emphasis on increased share of RE in the overall power sector.
+- Designing the markets, including ancillary and capacity markets, emphasising increased share of RE in the overall power sector.

-- Analysis and recommendations on the regulatory measures and technical standards in India which enable larger penetration of variable RE generation into the mainstream power network.
+- Analysis and recommendations on regulatory measures and technical standards in India that enable larger penetration of variable RE generation into the mainstream power network.

-GIZ is implementing Technical Cooperation in this field in a very close collaboration with KfW Development Bank in charge of Financial Cooperation.
-KfW is providing concessional loans of more than EUR 1 billion for strengthening the central and state transmission infrastructure for evacuating renewable energy.
+GIZ is implementing Technical Cooperation in this field as part of a close collaboration with KfW Development Bank in charge of Financial Cooperation.
+KfW is providing concessional loans of more than 1.4 billion Euros to strengthen the central and state transmission infrastructure for evacuating renewable energy.

 - Seven Renewable Energy Management Centres (REMCs) in renewable energy rich states, three regional REMCs and one REMC on the national level have been conceptualised as nodal institutions for addressing operational issues on RE grid integration and will be operational in 2019.